micahscopes/radix_immutable/README.md

 This is a [Radix Trie][radix-wiki] implementation in Rust, building on the lessons learnt from `TrieMap` and [Sequence Trie][seq-trie].
 You can read about my experience implementing this data structure [here][radix-paper].

+The crate provides two variants:
+1. A classic mutable radix trie implementation
+2. An immutable radix trie with structural sharing and fast prefix views for efficient comparison

 # Help Wanted, Enquire Within

 *Since writing this code I haven't used it in anger (or production) so it is no doubt in need of some maintenance, testing and optimisation love.
 If you would like to help out, try solving an open issue, optimise something, or just have a poke around!
 Thanks :)*